mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 - Duration: S
 - FV: (F ÷ 2) – 2

 This spell increases an attribute (natural or augmented) on a voluntary subject.
-A version of this spell exists for each Physical and Mental attribute, but not for Special attributes (Initiative, Courage, Magic).
+A version of this spell exists for each Physical and Mental attribute, but not for Special attributes (Initiative, Edge, Magic).
 The Force of the spell must equal or exceed the (augmented) value of the attribute being affected.
 The attribute is increased by an amount equal to the Effect scored.
 Each attribute can only be affected by a single Increase Attribute spell at a time.

 Note that increasing an attribute may affect other derived statistics (Increase Reaction also affects Initiative, for example, while Increase Stamina will add extra boxes to the character’s Physical Condition Monitor for as long as the spell lasts).